freudgroup/freudcs/Boilerplates/web-grunt-boilerplate/README.md

 <h3>Files folder structure: </h3>

--The <b>modules</b> directory is reserved for Sass code that doesn't cause Sass to actually output CSS.
+- The <b>modules</b> directory is reserved for Sass code that doesn't cause Sass to actually output CSS.
 Things like mixin declarations, functions, and variables.

--The <b>partials</b> directory is where the meat of my CSS is constructed.
+- The <b>partials</b> directory is where the meat of my CSS is constructed.
 It can be broken into: header, content, sidebar, and footer components (and a few others).
 Or even much finer categories (typography, buttons, textboxes, selectboxes, etc…).

--The <b>vendor</b> directory is for third-party CSS.
+- The <b>vendor</b> directory is for third-party CSS.
 This is handy when using prepackaged components developed by other people (or for your own components that are maintained in another project). jQuery UI and a color picker are examples.

 * Taken from: http://thesassway.com/beginner/how-to-structure-a-sass-project